mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

-To better understand 'diagnostic message' terminology, we need to know how these messages are actually transmitted (what entities carry the message on other layers of OSI model).
-This is presented in the figure below:
+To better understand 'diagnostic message' terminology, we need to know how these messages are actually transmitted (what entities carry the message on all layers of OSI model).
+Pictorial drawing is presented in the figure below:

 .. figure:: ../diagrams/KnowledgeBase-PDUs.png
     :alt: UDS PDUs